rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 - Never encountered - absence of information.
 - Infrequently encountered - limited instances.

-The above may apply to any aspect of a story, such as...
+The above may apply to any aspect of a sequence, such as...
 * An object - e.g. never / rarely seen one of those before.
 * A relationship - e.g. never / rarely seen one of these here before.
 * An interaction - e.g it's never / rarely done that before.

 #### Transparency

 Everything in this data type is something that humans can understand.
 They could be converted into language, 3D animations or combinations thereof depending on which details are important.
-Tools would be required that allow humans to query these stories for the interesting sections.
+Tools would be required that allow humans to query these sequences for the interesting sections.

 #### Summary